 3. Any student who has missed more than nine classes in an every day class, or six classes in an every other day class, will receive a grade of F or N for that class, in that quarter.

 Missing class for the following reasons will not count toward the absence maximum:

 Students are responsible for completing any work when not in class for the above reasons.
 Seniors are granted an additional five days, per school year, for college visiting approved by the Upper School Administration or Director of College Counseling.
 But extended college visits (over five days), vacation/trips, court appointments, suspensions and medical appointments do count toward a student’s maximum absences.

 Appeal for exception to the absence maximum due to serious extenuating circumstances or documented extended illness is available.
 (See Appeal Process below.)

-Students absent from study hall who do not appear on the daily attendance will be referred to the Assistant Upper School Director for appropriate action.
+Students absent from study hall who do not appear on the daily attendance will be referred to the Upper School Administration for appropriate action.
 Attendance policies in physical education classes may vary from the above.
 Be sure to check with your physical education instructor regarding department attendance policies.

 A distinction between “excused” and “unexcused” absences is made only for the purpose of making up missed work.

 - An excused absence is defined as any absence that is approved by a parent or guardian.
 Written notification must be received from a parent or guardian either prior to the absence or when the student returns to class.
 Missed academic work should be completed.
 Students are allowed one day for each excused absence to complete missed work.

 - An unexcused absence is defined as any absence that is unapproved by either the school, parent or guardian.
 Missed academic work will be recorded as a zero, with no credit given for the days absent.